Rammurthy5/algos/README.md

-Information about how a specific algorithm works, time complexity, space complexity, and their realtime usecases.
+Information about how a specific algorithm works (basic properties, operations, time complexity, space complexity), and their realtime usecases.
 Finally, actual implementation

 1. Binary Tree